Angry-Russian/git-deploy/README.md

 The hook is usually run as the `git` user, meaning it doesn't have write access to any of the directories you would usually want to deploy to, like `/var/www/html` or `/home/mysite/public_html`.
 To get around this, a simple bash service creates a named pipe and listens to it for deployment instructions.
 The service runs as root, so it can place the files where they need to go.

-## Requirements
+## Dependencies
+Running in production:
-- [git](https://git-scm.com/), necessary for your bare repo and for running the hook
+- [git](https://git-scm.com/) necessary for your bare repo and for running the hook
 - [jq](https://stedolan.github.io/jq/) for parsing the JSON config file

 an easy way to install these dependencies: is to `cat` the file into your package manager.
 Example:
 ```bash
 $ sudo yum install $( cat ./INSTALL )
 ```

+## Dev Dependencies
+- [Docker](https://docs.docker.com/get-docker/) is used for running unit tests, using [shUnit2](https://github.com/kward/shunit2)

 ## Installation
 - Copy this project's contents into a file structure of your choice, usually `/opt/git-deploy`